-An Architect, CTO or any technical decision maker has a huge responsibility to approve and adopt the “right network architecture” that is aligned with the business requirement.
+An Architect, CTO, or technical decision-maker has a huge responsibility to approve and adopt the “right network architecture” that is aligned with the business requirement.

 We have seen enterprises who picked the wrong or compromised network architecture and then paid the price, way more than the initial cost to build and run the network, in the long run.

-- A bad architecture can cost you a lot in the long run.
+- Bad architecture can cost you a lot in the long run.
 A lot more than what you have spent on building and running it

 - Don’t make long term architecture decisions based on short-term problems

-- Right architecture is more important than feature set
+- Right architecture is more important than the feature set

 - Simple architecture is the best architecture

-Building an architecture and putting a design is one time deal, but you end up running that design for years to come.
-As an architect if you don’t make smart choices to build the correct architecture, your enterprise will be paying a lot more.
+Building architecture and putting a design is a one-time deal, but you end up running that design for years to come.
+As an architect, if you don’t make smart choices to build the correct architecture, your enterprise will be paying a lot more.

-Also think about support.
-You need a trusted and seasoned support partner working side by side, when problem arises.
+Also, think about support.
+You need a trusted and seasoned support partner working side by side when a problem arises.

 Let me give you an example.
 Here is an architecture a customer wanted to go with.

 This customer wanted to use Aviatrix Transit to build the encrypted transit peering within an AWS region, across multiple AWS regions and clouds (GCP).
-Customer also wanted to deploy AWS-TGW using Aviatrix Controller but just to attach the AWS-TGW with the AVX-Transit-GW.
+The customer also wanted to deploy AWS-TGW using Aviatrix Controller but just to attach the AWS-TGW with the AVX-Transit-GW.

 Essentially all the red-lines in the topology above were to be controlled and managed by Aviatrix.
-For VPC1, VPC2 and so on, they wanted to do it manually.
-Thinking that it was just one time job.
+For VPC1, VPC2, and so on, they wanted to do it manually.
+Thinking that it was just a one-time job.

 In order to save few $$$, they wanted to make just one comprises in the architecture and I will explain how costly that one compromise could be in the long run